 Investigate DNA and RNA to identify relevant biomarkers

-DNA and RNAs are the basis of the constitution of each cell, each organ and therefore each organism.
+DNA and RNA molecules are the basis of the constitution of each cell, each organ and therefore each organism.

-Isolating these molecules and deciphering their mechanisms makes it possible to identify certain biological markers that will be associated with pathologies or the organism’s response to external agents (drugs, pollution, etc.).
+Isolating these molecules and deciphering their mechanisms makes it possible to identify certain biomarkers (or biological markers) that will be associated with pathologies or to the response to external agents such as drugs, pollution, etc.

 DNA and RNA (deoxyribonucleic acid and ribonucleic acid, respectively) are molecules with differences in their structure and function in the cell.